 People like to know what they’re buying.
-In a store, they will spot something on a shelf, touch it, feel how heavy it is, turn it around and see all sides and read information on labels.
+In a store, they will spot something on a shelf, touch it, feel how heavy it is, turn it around to see all its sides, and read the information on its labels.
 That ability to touch and feel is lost online.
 But you can replicate part of the experience using images and videos.
 Post images of your products or services that will appeal to social media users.
 If appropriate, post product demo videos.
 Or, post photos showing closeups of features customers might look at.
-Be sure, of course to link from your posts to allow customers to buy and/or get more information.
+Be sure, of course, to link from your posts to allow customers to buy and/or get more information.

 Contests and Promotions

 Not all contests work.
-Some fall flat and show less interest than you had hoped but with a little experimenting, you can find one that resonates with your customers.
-If you have already found one that works, adapt it for the holidays.
+Some fall flat and show less interest than you had hoped.
+But with a little experimenting, you can find one that resonates with your customers.
+If you’ve already found one that works, adapt it for the holidays.
 If it was an in-store contest, adapt it for online and make it holiday-themed.

 Digital marketing isn’t expensive when compared to print.
-What if you only paid to place your ad in front of people who lived 10 or less miles from your business?
+What if you only paid to place your ad in front of people who lived less than 10 miles from your business?
 What if you only targeted men ages 18-24 or people who were married and had children?

 Take a cue from Amazon.
 During the holidays, they load their website with messaging like, “Two days left to order and receive your shipment by December 25.”
 Amazon is creating urgency.
 You can create it with time, by saying that a certain product is in short supply, or beat the crowds before Black Friday.